pnugues/granskaJ/README.md

 # granskaJ: Granska in Java

 Granska is a part-of-speech tagger for Swedish.
-It was developed by a team at KTH at the turn of the 2000s and its original source code is available from this link: https://github.com/viggokann/granska
+It was developed by a team at KTH at the turn of the 2000s and its original source code is available from this link: https://github.com/viggokann/granska and the lex files from this one: https://github.com/viggokann/granska/tree/willes/lex.

 Granska was a very good tagger, both accurate and fast, with lemmatization included.
 Many people, in the Swedish NLP community, used it in their projects.